Pollini’s Uneven Late Chopin

 Sound Quality:

-Maurizio Pollini’s recent Chopin Second Sonata and Op.
+Maurizio Pollini’s recent Chopin Second sonata and Op.
 28 Preludes remakes were generally inferior to his first recordings of these works.
 The same holds true for his new Barcarolle and Polonaise-Fantasie: they are faster, less flexible, less dramatic, less technically sparkling, less firmly etched, and less texturally varied than his first Deutsche Grammophon versions.
 Just compare the relatively congested and impatiently urgent codas to the poise and sharper sculpting of the earlier counterparts, and you’ll hear what I mean.

 By contrast, Chopin’s Op.
 62 Nocturnes are similar to those in Pollini’s 2005 complete Chopin Nocturnes cycle.
 If anything, the B major’s trills take on a more muted, sexier aura this time around, although I prefer the earlier E major’s broader tempo and inner calm.